UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 position: 1
 category: Volunteer
 ---
 Looking to help out UX Wizards in some way?
-If you're don't have an idea yourself, take a look at the listings below!
+If you're don't have something yet in mind, take a look at the listings below!

 ### Event: UX Chicken